 Program Area: Support for Financial and Operational Improvement

-- Perform inventory of CAHs' financial and operational indicators and distribute results of the inventory to individual CAHs
+- Performing inventory of CAH financial and operational indicators and distributing results of the inventory to individual CAHs

-- Support the CAHs with education and technical assistance related to preparing for new health care payment and delivery models
+- Supporting the CAHs with education and technical assistance related to preparing for new health care payment and delivery models

-- In-depth operational assessment to address identified improvement areas
+- In-depth operational assessment addressing identified improvement areas